Catholic Prayer For Families

 Another popular type of Catholic family prayer is The Lord’s Prayer .
 The Lord’s Prayer has been used by Christians for centuries as a model for pray- ing together as a community .
 The Lord’s Prayer can be prayed individually or cooperatively , and it can be adapted for any age group or cultural background .
 Families often

-READ: Catholic Prayer For 911
+READ: Cleansing Prayer For The Soul

 How to Prepare for Family Prayer